Fork me on GitHub

 tsh version

-• An AWS EC2 instance to act as a Teleport Node, with the Teleport binary installed.
+• An AWS EC2 instance to host a Teleport service, with the Teleport binary installed.

 tctl status